Plan a good kitchen layout

 02 Prioritize a functional workflow

-03 Balance beauty and purpose
+03 Balance form and functionality

 04 Design for effortless use